"Perhaps the most important decision you must make when it comes to your wood shed is not the style, color or amenities - it is the size."

 Treated-lumber joists were then attached to the posts just as you would to create a deck.
 These joists were covered with treated plywood so that if my shed floor got wet from equipment, there would be no rot.

-BEWARE Wood Rot From Beneath
+Can Wood Rot Happen From Beneath My Shed?

 This treated wood floor will not rot from the underside as water vapor from the soil saturates the shed floor.
 Regular plywood used for shed floors is a mistake.
 Make sure your wood shed has a treated-plywood floor.